-Green Cay Marina, on the NE coast, offers the best amenities but is farther out of town.
-Dinghies may be docked in front of Styxx Restaurant; St. Croix Marine also has a dinghy dock, from which one can walk to the Customs Office at the commercial dock.
+Dinghies may be docked in front of Styxx Restaurant.
+St. Croix Marine also has a dinghy dock, which is walking distance to the Customs Office at the commercial dock.

 There are restrictions on both travelling through, and anchoring around St Croix.
 Contact the National Parks Service for more information.